 Pediatric occupational therapists help children develop their occupation to its fullest potential.
 A child’s occupation is, of course, different from an adult’s.
 Your child’s main occupation is to play and to learn.
 As such, occupational therapy goals might include: improving fine motor skills, coordination, muscle strength, cognitive and visual perceptual skills, attention, and following directions.
 Pediatric occupational therapists working with sensory processing disorder will work to support a child in organizing and maturing their nervous system.

 There are ways to minimize sensory overload this holiday season!
 Keep your child’s regular routine with adequate sleep and regular nutritious meals and snacks.
 Ensure they exercise regularly.
 Plan a schedule that spreads out holiday activities and include down time to help your child’s nervous system to relax.

 Get your printable version of tips to prevent sensory overload!

 At Intuition Wellness Center we specialize in inspiring children, young adults and families to live in health and joy and supporting other like-minded professionals in doing good work.
 We offer parent education seminars, wellness classes, occupational therapy, and other supportive services.
 If you think you would like some extra support, call us.
 Call 520-333-3320 for a free phone consultation.

-Written By: Anne Swiderek, Pediatric Occupational Therapist, & Navneet Lahti, Wellness Director, at Intuition Wellness Center
+Written By: Anne Berkery (formerly Swiderek), Pediatric Occupational Therapist, & Navneet Lahti, Wellness Director, at Intuition Wellness Center